-It is our intention here to contribute to a better understanding of change in a healthcare setting and to shed light on what kind of issues managers must deal with when they try to stimulate change.
-Specifically, the purpose of this article is to describe how an Innovation Engine can be used to stimulate change and what experience and results it can generate.
+It is our intention to shed light on what kind of issues managers must deal with when they try to stimulate change in a healthcare setting.
+Specifically, the purpose of this article is to describe how an Improvement Engine can be used to stimulate change and what experience and results it can generate.
 One result of the project is the three action plans, concerning patient focus, benchmarking, and creativity and innovation, that were developed and implemented.
-The results of the evaluation will also contribute to a new and improved Innovation Engine methodology that can be used by practitioners in the future.
+The results of the evaluation will also contribute to a new and improved Improvement Engine methodology that can be used by practitioners in the future.
 This article also highlights the need to address not only the content but also the process and context when initiating change.
 In contrast to many other change initiatives in healthcare, which are often initiated at the management level or at a political level and implemented in the organization, we have tried a bottom-up approach with empowered employees.
-Our conclusion is that this empowerment approach is a promising avenue for change in healthcare.
-In particular, the analysis implies that an open dialogue with managers that unconditionally trust their employees is needed.
-This can result in inspired employees that can perform changes and, by doing that, also make the climate more tolerant to change.
-However, one important issue to work on for managers in healthcare is to motivate employees to want to work with change.
+The conclusion is that this empowerment approach is a promising avenue for change in healthcare.
+The analysis implies that an open dialogue with managers that unconditionally trust their employees is needed, since the subjective perceptions are getting preferential treatment over objective facts.
+The Improvement Engine is developed to find the truth which is true for the employees, and this focus on subjectivity might result in biased or inexact evaluations.
+Another conclusion is that the communication about the project is of great importance.
+The project and its objectives have to be described in a clear and interesting way in order to attract volunteering participants, and the results have to be communicated to affect the climate for change.
+If those conditions are met, this methodology results in inspired employees that can perform changes and, by doing that, also make the climate more tolerant to change.
+However, one important issue for managers in healthcare is to motivate employees to want to work with change.
 People who have been subject to too many unwanted and forced changes may have lost their passion to develop and improve.
-Our wish is that the Innovation Engine can be a useful methodology for making change enjoyable.
+Our wish is that the Improvement Engine will be a useful methodology for making change enjoyable.